Elizabeth Blackwell: Time in Europe – social and moral reform

-After leaving for Britain in 1869, Blackwell diversified her interests, and was active both in social reform and authorship.
+After moving to Britain in 1869, Blackwell diversified her interests, and was active both in social reform and authorship.
 She co-founded the National Health Society in 1871.
-She perceived herself as a wealthy gentlewoman who had the leisure to dabble in reform and in intellectual activities – the income from her American investments supported her.
-She was rather occupied with her social status, and her friend, Barbara Bodichon helped introduce Blackwell into her circles.
+She may have perceived herself as a wealthy gentlewoman who had the leisure to dabble in reform and in intellectual activities, being financially supported by the income from her American investments.
+Her friend, Barbara Bodichon helped introduce Blackwell into her circles.
 She traveled across Europe many times during these years, in England, France, Wales, Switzerland and Italy.

-Her greatest period of reform activity was after her retirement from the medical profession, from 1880 to 1895.
-Blackwell was interested in a great number of reform movements – mainly moral reform, sexual purity, hygiene and medical education, but also preventive medicine, sanitation, eugenics, family planning, women's rights, associationism, Christian socialism, medical ethics and antivivisection – none of which ever came to real fruition.
+Blackwell was most active in social reform from 1880 to 1895, after her retirement from medicine.
+Blackwell was active in a number of reform movements, mainly moral reform, sexual purity, hygiene and medical education, but also preventive medicine, sanitation, eugenics, family planning, women's rights, associationism, Christian socialism, medical ethics and antivivisection.
 She switched back and forth between many different reform organisations, trying to maintain a position of power in each.
-Blackwell had a lofty, elusive and ultimately unattainable goal: evangelical moral perfection.
+Blackwell had a lofty and unattainable goal: evangelical moral perfection.
 All of her reform work was along this thread.
 She even contributed heavily to the founding of two utopian communities: Starnthwaite and Hadleigh in the 1880s.

-She believed that the Christian morality ought to play as large a role as scientific inquiry in medicine and that medical schools ought to instruct students in this basic truth.
+Blackwell believed that the Christian morality ought to play as large a role as scientific inquiry in medicine and that medical schools ought to instruct students in the subject.
 She also was antimaterialist and did not believe in vivisections.
 She did not see the value of inoculation and thought it dangerous.
 She believed that bacteria were not the only important cause of disease and felt their importance was being exaggerated.

-She campaigned heavily against licentiousness, prostitution and contraceptives, arguing instead for the rhythm method.
+Blackwell campaigned heavily against licentiousness, prostitution and contraceptives, arguing instead for the rhythm method of birth control.
 She campaigned against the Contagious Diseases Acts, arguing that it was a pseudo-legalisation of prostitution.
-Her 1878 Counsel to Parents on the Moral Education of their Children was an essay on prostitution and marriage arguing against the Contagious Diseases Acts.
-She was conservative in all senses except that she believed women to have sexual passions equal to those of men, and that men and women were equally responsible for controlling those passions.
+Her 1878 book Counsel to Parents on the Moral Education of their Children argued against the act.
+Blackwell was conservative in many ways, but believed women to have sexual libidos equal to those of men, and that men and women were equally responsible for controlling their sexual urges.
 Others of her time believed women to have little if any sexual passion, and placed the responsibility of moral policing squarely on the shoulders of the woman.

 The book was controversial, being rejected by 12 publishers, before being printed by Hatchard and Company.
 The proofs for the original edition were destroyed by a member of the publisher's board and a change of title was required for a new edition to be printed.